gmnothi/RootlyTakeHome/README.md

 # Rootly Incident Assistant

 An AI-powered incident management tool that analyzes incident meeting transcripts in real-time and provides intelligent suggestions to incident responders.
+(Definitely not a Rootly rip-off! 😡)

 ## 🚀 Features